Kyriosity/use-dev/readme+/N-Val/README.md

 Alias: _**N-Val**_ :diamond_shape_with_a_dot_inside:

 ---
-<div dir="rtl">?Gauges&nbsp;-</dir>
-<div dir="rtl">!300&nbsp;-</div>
-<div dir="rtl">?What 300&nbsp;-</div>
+<div dir="rtl">!Gauges?&nbsp;&nbsp;&nbsp;-&nbsp;300&nbsp;-</dir>
-<div dir="rtl">?What gaugess&nbsp;-</div>
+<div dir="rtl">?What 300?&nbsp;&nbsp;&nbsp;-&nbsp;What gauges&nbsp;-</dir>
-&nbsp;
+<p>&nbsp;</p>

 You may find the folklore right above dull but not pointless.
 Math relies on pure numbers, and computers operate with them.
 However **and** chiefly, for devs **and** users, the inputs **and** outputs of software abstractions anchor to the material world.

-And in this world, even named values are devoid of meaning unless defined in units and names.
-Age of ´7´ can be months or years, name `Smith` can be given or surname and also TRADEMARK.
-A temperature of  `36.6` can be Celsius a normal body temperature in Celsius
+And in this world, even named values are devoid of meaning unless categorized. _Age_ of `7` can be months and years, `Smith` can be given, surname and trademark.
+A surface temperature of  `36.6` is natural if Celsius for humans and Kelvin for the dark side of Neptune.
+Close approach to Mars of 33.900.000 may sound both in miles and kilometers.

-## So what's the problem
+## So what's the problem?

-OOP solves naming but not UNITs/GRADEs.
-CONTEXT is an open door for catastrophes.
-Should i recall CHANGE of SYS, misinterptitation.

-INDEX

-DOLLAR[1975]
+The object-oriented design fits well with custom categorization but no programming language has pre-programmed structures, especially for physical units.

+ Thus applications

+ - rely on context (way of disasters),
+ - imply a single system of categorization, e.g. SI for physical values (quite limited even within a single culture and location),
+ - use COBOL-style naming like `const absZeroKelvin = 0`,
+ - implement its own solution (which re-invents the whee).

 ## Beyond the first sketch